 - If you notice that your focus starts to drift away from your breath and to your thoughts, for example, just notice that this has happened and slowly, without any judgment, bring your full attention and awareness back to the sensation of the breath.
 Just be sure that you don’t beat yourself because your mind wandered

 - Try and keep your attention on the breath for just 10 minutes.
 It’s not easy, but keep at it!

-Another simple exercise that you can do is a walking meditation.
-You can do this as you’re walking between classes, or anywhere on campus, and no one has to know that you’re doing it (unless you want them to know):
+You can do this as you’re walking between classes, or anywhere on campus, and no one has to know that you’re doing it (unless you want them to know).

 - Bring your attention to your feet, and notice what it feels like to have them firmly on the ground.
 You may notice how your shoes and socks feel on your feet.